Retiring in Israel – 15 Top Tips.

-You've made your decision, done your research and made all the necessary calculations.
+You’ve made a decision to retire in Israel.
+You’ve done your research and made all the necessary calculations.
 You are reasonably sure that you have enough money to live on.
-You've discussed your retirement in Israel with your friends, taken the advice of your family.
-You've consulted a financial planner, a specialist in the Israeli market, and your pretty sure that your savings and investments will carry you through.
-Now it is just a question of putting them into practice.
+You’ve discussed your retirement in Israel with your friends and taken the advice of your family.
+You’ve consulted a financial planner, a specialist in the Israeli market, and your pretty sure that your savings and investments will carry you through.
+Now it is just a question of putting it all into practice.

-Here are some tips veteran olim have shared that ought to get help you through:
+Here are some tips veteran olim (‘vatikim’) have shared that ought to help you through: